How to Fix An Air Mattress Leak: Tips & Best Products for 2022

 Leaks

 Leaks are one of the most common issues with air mattresses.
 While common, they’re also easy to mistake.
-Double check that there wasn’t a temperature change or that the air mattress wasn’t new and couldn’t fully expand just yet.
+Double-check that there wasn’t a temperature change or that the air mattress wasn’t new and couldn’t fully expand.

-A good idea is to check your air mattress periodically to make sure there are no leaks.
+The good idea is to check your air mattress periodically to ensure no leaks.
 Sometimes, one may appear when you do not expect it to.
-Usually, you’ll notice it when the air mattress feels less full than usual even after you’ve filled it.
+Usually, you’ll notice it when the air mattress feels less full than usual, even after you’ve filled it.

 This is also circumstantial and will depend on how frequently you use your air mattress.